the4thdoctor/pg_chameleon/README.rst

 pg_chameleon  2.0 `is available on pypi <https://pypi.org/project/pg_chameleon/>`_

-The documentation `is available on pgchameleon.org <http://www.pgchameleon.org/documents/index.html>`_
+The documentation `is available on read the docs <https://pg-chameleon.readthedocs.io/en/main/>`_

 Please submit your `bug reports on GitHub <https://github.com/the4thdoctor/pg_chameleon>`_.